Climate Ready Boston Progress

 |4.1: Develop local climate resilience plans in vulnerable areas to support district-scale climate adaptation.||IN PROGRESS||

-The Environment Department is completing the “Coastal Resilience Solutions for South Boston” report, to be released in the fall of 2018.
-The Parks Department and Environment launched the Moakley Park Vision Plan, to be completed in 2019.
+The Environment Department completed the “Coastal Resilience Solutions for South Boston” report, and will begin the Downtown and Dorchester plan in 2019.
+The Parks Department (Parks) is continuing the Moakley Park Vision Plan, which is expected to be complete in 2019.

 |5.4: Conduct a harbor-wide flood protection system feasibility study.||COMPLETE||University of Massachusetts Boston released the “Feasibility of Harbor-wide Barrier Systems” in March 2018.|